Skip to main content

 The Importance of Starting the Conversation about Senior Living Early

-Many families avoid discussing senior living until it's too late.
+Many families delay talking about senior living until something urgent happens.
 Waiting for an accident or health crisis puts everyone under stress.
-By starting the conversation early, you can make thoughtful, informed decisions together.
+Beginning the discussion before a crisis gives you and your loved one the opportunity to make thoughtful, informed decisions together.

 Overcoming the Emotional Hurdles